SAP-samples/teched2022-DA280/exercises/2_Connect_to_DWC/Readme.md

 In this short exercise, we will create a connection from SAP Analytics Cloud to the Analytical Dataset from our first exercise.

-1. First, let us navigate to the SAP Analytics Cloud and select the Connections panel:
+1. First, let us navigate to the SAP Analytics Cloud and open the Connections panel:
 <br>![](/exercises/2_Connect_to_DWC/images/01_Connections.png)

 2. SAP Data Warehouse Cloud offers a public OData API (details https://api.sap.com/api/ODataAPI/overview) to support the replication of models to SAP Analytics Cloud.
 Let us therefore select the OData connection type: